vigoren/foundryvtt-simple-calendar/simple-calendar-docs/docs/calendar-configuration/leap-year-settings.md

 The number of years when a leap year occurs.
 Example a value of 5 would mean every 5th year is a leap year.

+## Starting Year

+The year that the first leap year happened.

+An example of this would a calendar that has a leap year every 4 years but the first leap year should be on year 1 and the next on year 5 etc. Setting this option to 1 would allow for this scenario.

 ## Months

 :::info